uphold/docs/_transparency.md

     }
   },
   "out": {
-    amount: "1000000",
+    "amount": "1000000",
-    currency: "USD"
+    "currency": "USD"
   },
   "type": "asset"
 }
 </code></pre>

 <aside class="notice">
-  For the time being this "reallocation" example is merely theoretical, but speaks to the potential for us to records assets of various types.
+  For the time being this "reallocation" example is merely theoretical, but speaks to the potential for us to record assets of various types.
 </aside>

 ## The Reservechain

 Uphold's Reservechain is a record of all of the transactions made by its Members that move value through the network.
-It is a "chain" in that any value moved in a transaction can be easily traced back to it's origin.
+It is a "chain" in that any value moved in a transaction can be easily traced back to its origin.

 At a high level, each transaction in the Reservechain contains the following key pieces of information: